 I choose to experience the world from an alternative healing perspective rather than submit myself to the brutal experiments of a fear-driven society.
 If I had not made this decision many years ago, I would be just another diseased statistic like so many others.
 And, I would NOT have my thyroid today.

-If you are you a health coach or wellness practitioner that wants to learn how to prevent and heal disease, join me for some eye-opening information that is sure to alter your perspective about our current model of health-care.
-Details here: The New Healer’s Master Coaching Program.
+If you are a health coach or wellness practitioner and want to prevent and heal disease naturally, start with this eye-opening Ebook to alter your perspective about our current model of health-care.

 Andrea Beaman is an internationally renowned Holistic Health Coach, Natural Foods Chef, Speaker and Herbalist.
 Named one of the top 100 Most Influential Health and Fitness Experts, she is also a recipient of the Natural Gourmet Institute’s Award for Excellence in Health-Supportive Education and a Health Leadership award from The Institute for Integrative Nutrition.
 Since 1999, Andrea has been teaching people how to harness the body’s own preventative and healing powers using food, herbal remedies and alternative medicine.